 - (a) It shall be unlawful for any person to offer or accept sports wagers in this State without a valid interactive sports wagering license.
 Except as provided in G.S.
 18C-928, the Commission shall authorize no more than 12 interactive sports wagering operators to offer and accept sports wagers on sporting events, which shall include any of the following: - (1) Professional sports. - (2) College sports. - (3) Electronic sports. - (4) Amateur sports. - (5) Any other event approved by the Commission in accordance with this Article. - (b) The Commission shall review and issue sports wagering licenses to qualified applicants.
 The applicant shall complete and submit an application on a form prescribed by the Commission and a licensing fee of one million dollars (\$1,000,000).
-If the application is denied, the licensing fee shall be refunded, minus five percent (5%) of the licensing fee which shall be used by the Commission to offset associated expenses in reviewing the application. - (c) The application shall set forth all of the following: - (1) The proposed initial business plan, including the range of contemplated types and modes of sports wagering. - (2) The proposed measures to address age and identity verification and geolocation requirements. - (3) The proposed internal controls that will prevent ineligible persons from participating in sports wagering. - (4) A documented history of working to prevent compulsive gambling, including training programs for its employees. - (5) A written information security program detailing information security governance and the designation of a chief security officer or equivalent. - (6) The proposed sports wagering brand that the applicant plans to hold out to the public displaying its sports wagering platform.
+If the application is denied, the licensing fee shall be refunded, minus any expenses the Commission incurs in reviewing the application. - (c) The application shall set forth all of the following: - (1) The proposed initial business plan, including the range of contemplated types and modes of sports wagering. - (2) The proposed measures to address age and identity verification and geolocation requirements. - (3) The proposed internal controls that will prevent ineligible persons from participating in sports wagering. - (4) A documented history of working to prevent compulsive gambling, including training programs for its employees.